ReverseBack2/mem-systems-w26/content/blog/2026-03-02-Pond/index.md

 Pond represents a major step forward in cloud infrastructure, demonstrating that CXL-based memory pooling is both viable and economically impactful.
 By intelligently combining a multi-headed hardware controller with a software-defined zNUMA abstraction and machine learning telemetry, Pond successfully reclaims stranded memory.
 It achieves near-local DRAM performance while significantly driving down the hardware costs that plague modern datacenters, making it an essential blueprint for the future of cloud scaling.

 # AI Disclosure
-- Gemini to help summarize paper and scribe notes
+- Gemini to help summarize paper and scribe notes.